Jibou: Geography

-Jibou is located in the northeastern part of Sălaj County, on the left bank of Someș River, at its confluence with the Agrij River.
-It is crossed by the 47°16′N parallel and the 23°15′E meridian.
+Jibou is situated in the northeastern region of Sălaj County, Romania.
+It is positioned on the left bank of the Someș River, where it meets the Agrij River.
+The town is located at the coordinates of approximately 47°16′N latitude and 23°15′E longitude.

 History

 The city is located in a Daco-Roman area and developed early as a rural settlement.
 The first documentary attestation of Jibou dates to 1205, under the name Chybur.
 Among the many names Jibou bore are the titles villa (town) in 1219 and oppidum (fortified town) in 1564, which attest the importance of the locality at the time.
 Jibou is likely older than its first documentary attestation, given that the Roman road connecting the castra of Tihău with that of Porolissum passed through its boundary.
 The other component localities were noted a little later: Rona in 1338, Cuceu in 1388, Husia in 1405 and Var in 1469.
 The development of Jibou continued in medieval times, but suffered from Turkish invasions such as those in 1610 and 1665.

+Documents of the time attested that residents here have participated in the Bobâlna uprising (1437) and the revolt led by Gheorghe Doja in 1514.
+Locals fought oppression by outlawry and local uprisings, which have been reported both in the 17th century, and in the 18th century.
+During the rebellion led by Horea, Cloșca and Crișan in 1784 and during the revolution of 1848, serfs in Jibou have been with the thought and deeds by the side of other exploited inhabitants of the Transylvanian settlements, regardless of nationality.

 Jibou is well known for his participation in the Kurucz rebellion (1703–1711) (see Battle of Zsibó) taken against Habsburg rule.
 The Wesselényi family played an important role in the evolution of Jibou, which built a castle there in 1584; today, only traces of the foundation are preserved.
 The construction of the current castle, the largest baroque complex in Transylvania, began in 1778 and lasted more than 30 years.
 The most prominent representative of this family was Baron Miklós Wesselényi Jr., who lived between 1796 and 1850.
 He fought for the liberation of the serfs, being considered the leader of the reformist Hungarian nobility opposition, which struggled against the conservatism of Habsburg monarchy.